The Montessori approach to potty training is SO much less stressful—and encourages your child's growing independence.

-While we look forward to milestones, like introducing baby to their first foods and watching them take their first steps, for some reason potty training incites feelings of dread rather than excitement.
+As parents we look forward to milestones like introducing baby to their first foods and watching them take their first steps—but for some reason potty training doesn't exactly incite the same feelings of excitement.

 Because children are in control of whether or not they use the toilet, the language you use with your child is very important.
 The goal is to empower them and their growing desire for independence, without starting a power struggle or inadvertently causing feelings of shame or failure.

 Montessori uses distinct language with children learning to use the toilet, starting with the term "toilet learning" rather than "potty training."
 The difference may seem subtle, but reflects Montessori's emphasis on the child's engagement and participation in the process, while "training" implies a more passive role.

 Here are eight Montessori-inspired phrases to use during each stage of toilet learning:

 1. “Your diaper is wet.
 Let’s go change your diaper.”

 Learning body awareness and the language around toileting begins at birth.
 In the early days, we spend SO much time changing diapers.
 This is a great opportunity to help your child become aware that they feel wet because they peed in their diaper, that you are changing their diaper so their body is clean and comfortable.

 From a Montessori perspective, it's important to avoid using any negative language (or faces!) when changing diapers.
 Saying it's gross or stinky can impact how your child feels about their bodily functions and toileting later on.

 Montessori-style diaper changes are also as collaborative as possible.
 For the youngest babies, this may just mean explaining what you're doing.
 With an older baby, you might ask them to lift their own legs so you can put the diaper underneath or, if they're mobile, to bring a clean diaper to you.